chmouel/gosmee/README.md

 `/tmp/savedreplay/timestamp.sh`, you can simply replay the webhook at ease by launching the shell script.

+You can ignore some events (if we detect it from Gitlab/GitHub/Bitbucket) if you add one or multiple `--ignore-event` flags.

 You can add `--noReplay` if you only want the saving and not replaying.

 You will have a pretty colored emoji unless you specify `--nocolor` as argument.